lanceupton/gs.chainsearch/.github/CONTRIBUTING.md

 * The `renv` package is used to track dependencies.
 When the R session begins, the package installs itself and restores the package library.
 If any issues occur, a message will be displayed. *Follow any suggestions these messages make*.
 For instance, you should expect a message when you open the R project for the first time after cloning, instructing you to do `renv::restore()`.
 This is because actual package installations aren't tracked in Github.

-* **IMPORTANT**: Standalone scripts should be saved within the `dev/` directory.
+* **IMPORTANT**: If you are writing a demo, example, or POC, save the file in the `dev/` directory.
 This directory is ignored when the package is built and the code there will not be evaluated.
-This is a good place to store demo code.

 * To rebuild the package during development, do `golem::document_and_reload()`.
 This will load the package and make exported methods available in the current session.
 It is a good idea to have this command binded to a shortcut since you will probably be doing it a lot.

 * Make your changes, commit them to git, and then create a PR into upstream.
-The title of your PR should briefly describe the change and the body should contain `Fixes #issue-number`.
+The title of your PR should briefly describe the change and the body should contain "Fixes #<issue-number>" with `issue_number` corresponding to the issue number of the issue that the PR fixes.

 * For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.